scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 ### Minor changes
 - We fixed some minor bugs in the global search.
-- We cleaned up our own frontend code and prepared for the coming accessibility improvement.
+- We cleaned up our own frontend code and prepared for upcoming accessibility improvements.
 - We fixed a bug regarding incorrect encoding for SVN directories with spaces.

 ## Final words